newaeonweb/responsiveboilerplate/README.md

   </pre>

-* This code on render display a side by side column, ie your screen splited in two with equal value.
+* This code on render display a side by side column, ie your screen with two equal column.

 - You can play with your columns to fit your needs and adjust to your own design.

-<code></code>
+- Visit our <a href="">screencast</a> page (coming soon)

 ------------------------------------------------------------------------
 <h1>Contribute</h1>